Generic Name: Cocaine (Topical) (koe KANE)

 - If you are taking disulfiram.

 - If you are breast-feeding.
-Do not breast-feed after getting cocaine (topical) for as long as your doctor has told you.
+Do not breast-feed for at least 48 hours after getting cocaine (topical).

 This is not a list of all drugs or health problems that interact with cocaine (topical).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take cocaine (topical) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Cocaine?

 - Tell all of your health care providers that you take cocaine (topical).
 This includes your doctors, nurses, pharmacists, and dentists.